DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-09-27-adding-an-engineers-teach-physics-question-to-courses.md

 If the user changes the course subject to ‘Physics’, they need to confirm if the course is also part of the Engineers Teach Physics programme.

-Answering ‘Yes’ to the question 'Is this course part of the Engineers Teach Physics programme?' will change the title of the course as described in the [course titles](#course-titles) section.
+Answering ‘Yes’ to the question ‘Is this course part of the Engineers Teach Physics programme?’ will change the title of the course as described in the [course titles](#course-titles) section.

 ## Further considerations